-You want to ensure that the Setup Menu is configured properly (factory-set configuration).
+Ensure that the Setup Menu is configured properly (factory-set configuration).
 The way you access the Setup Menu depends on the CPU board installed in your system.

 Phoenix BIOS

 If the CPU board has a Phoenix BIOS, press F2 to enter the Setup Menu, and then press F2 to display the Main Menu.
 Make the necessary changes by following the on-screen directions.
 General instructions for navigating through the Setup screens are described below: